a-she/sea-301d1/class-01-jquery-and-the-dom/day1-computerSetup.md

 NOTE: On OSX, you may need to first install apm as follows.
 In Atom's main menu: Atom -> Install Shell Commands Verify apm is installed by typing:

 `which atom`

-You should see something like:
+You should see something like this:

 `/usr/local/bin/atom`

 ### Verify the Atom packages installation